 - The consequences of a breach of law in this area can be very severe.
-They can include significant fines and criminal penalties for companies and individuals. - If your role involves contact with competitors or potential competitors, you should make yourself aware of the contents of our Competition Compliance Policy and act accordingly.
+They can include significant fines and criminal penalties for companies and individuals. - ✓ If your role involves contact with competitors or potential competitors, you should make yourself aware of the contents of our Competition Compliance Policy and act accordingly.
 You should also ensure that you complete any relevant training that is allocated to you. - When you have any contact with a competitor, take care that this does not result in an unlawful agreement or information exchange.
-For example, discussions at trade association meetings can be a potential area of risk. - Teaming and joint venture agreements can have antitrust implications and should always be vetted by the legal department prior to having discussions with a third party about setting up or operation of any type of cooperative arrangement. - If you are in any doubt or have been approached by a third party about something that may be anti-competitive, you should contact the legal department immediately for advice.
+For example, discussions at trade association meetings can be a potential area of risk. - Teaming and joint venture agreements can have antitrust implications and should always be vetted by the Group legal department prior to having discussions with a third party about setting up or operation of any type of cooperative arrangement.